Lynch 1960 to Present

 The Lynch School needs significant repairs and improvements, both in terms of educational programming space needs and physical plant.
 The 61-year-old building's existing deficiencies include handicap accessibility barriers, dated HVAC systems and electrical service, deteriorating exterior masonry joints and sealants, and inefficient single pane windows.

-There has never been a major building renovation or addition to the school, although interior spaces have been reconfigured to meet elementary and preschool classroom needs.
+There has never been a major building renovation or addition to the school, although interior spaces have been reconfigured to meet some elementary and preschool program needs.
 The roof was replaced in 2010 and in 2012 some bathrooms were renovated to the same specification as the new Vinson-Owen.
 The fire alarm system was updated in 2009.

 Current Program & Space Issues